-Please call our attendance line at 360-563-7156 if your child is sick, late or absent for any reason.
+Please call our attendance lines or email us when your child is sick, late or absent for any reason.

 A child's daily, on-time attendance is important to his/her success in school.
 Did you know that as early as elementary school, students who miss just two days per month (which amounts to 18 or more days in a school year) are more likely to fall behind and less likely to graduate high school?